 Reasoning: Common law says that people cannot recover as a result of injury done by a domestic animal where they have a right to be unless the owner knows that an animal is vicious.
-During an attack of this nature, plaintiff only has to prove ownership and that owner knew their animal was vicious.
-In this jurisdiction, negligence doctrine has not been accepted so they do not want to accept contributory negligence doctrine in strict sense.
-Only when a person intentionally brings an injury upon themselves should they nor recover; but slight carelessness does not make sense and have them relived of all damages.
+During an attack of this nature, the plaintiff only has to prove ownership and that owner knew their animal was vicious.
+In this jurisdiction, negligence doctrine has not been accepted so they do not want to accept contributory negligence doctrine in the strict sense.
+Only when a person intentionally brings an injury upon themselves should they nor recover; but slight carelessness does not make sense and have them relieved of all damages.

 Holding: A plaintiff can recover against a defendant who knows that their animal has a propensity for violence as long as the plaintiff did not intentionally contribute to his own injury.

 Visit: http://www.fbdetox.com to rid yourself of that social media addition.

 Check out our store on Etsy: http://www.bohobuttons.com